vjetten/openlisem/README.txt

 NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu, update version 7.2)
 NOTE: since version 6.x it is fully parallel and developed with MSYS2.0, Qt6.x.x, openmp, gdal and (minimal) pcraster

-250524 - v7.4.7.beta.R1-R4
+250607 - v7.4.7.beta.R1-R5
+- Added: Option to stop SWATRE when there is no rainfall or runoff in a cell (faster)
+- Added: Inflow into stormdrains according to water pressure above inlet
-- Added: advanced options: 2D erosion calculations inside (slow) or outside (fast) 2D flow loop
+- Added: D erosion calculations inside (slow) or outside (fast) 2D flow loop (Advanced options)
+- Added: connection to channel based on hydraulic flow for broad crested weir (Advanced options)
 - UPDATE: Thread behaviour was obselete.
-Renewed and cleaned use of the mdoel in a thread separate form the GUI
+Renewed and cleaned use of the model in a thread separate form the GUI
+- BUG-FIX: Shared memory structured caused wrong results in SWATRE parallel computing, showed as striping on screen
 - BUG-FIX: corrected running from a batch file, and from a cmd window, with and without GUI
 - BUG FIX: boundary flow error in parallel computing, simplified boundary flow
 - BUG FIX: correct calculation and reporting of boundary flow and channel flow
 - BUG FIX: some wrong checks for Missing Value in 2D flow, unknown behaviour
 - BUG-FIX: output tilemaps repaired
-- Improved: connection to channel based on hydraulic flow for broad crested weir (Advanced options)

 250424 - v7.4.6
 - BUG FIX: culverts in channel work now without masss balance error.
 The user has to provide the diameter of the culvert part of the